Toomas633/Toomas633/README.md

 ## Rapidfire
 - 🌍  I'm based in Estonia
 - 🧠  I'm learning Cyber-physical systems at Taltech
+- 💼  Currently interning as a full time developer (Vue & Java)
 - ✉️  You can contact me at [info@toomas633.com](mailto:info@toomas633.com)